doubleblindresearcher/SLATE/README.md

 wh_id is the id of the whiteboard/ink document that the text is from. wr_id is the id of the writing region in the document that the text belongs to.

+For more details on how the dataset was annotated, please refer to the Annotation Guide in the docs folder.

 # Note
-This repo and its resources are protected by a patent.
+This repo and its resources are protected by a patent and usage is permitted only for research purposes.